giampaolo/cpython/Doc/library/shutil.rst

    :func:`copytree`\'s *ignore* argument, ignoring files and directories that match one of the glob-style *patterns* provided.
 See the example below.

+.. function:: reflink(src, dst, fallback=None)

+   Perform a lightweight copy of a file, where the data blocks are copied only when modified.
+   This is also known as CoW (Copy on Write), instantaneous copy, or reflink, and it's the same as "cp --reflink $src $dst" on Linux.
+   If the filesystem does not support CoW this function will fail unless a *fallback* function is specified.

+   Availability: Linux, macOS

+   .. versionadded:: 3.9

 .. function:: copytree(src, dst, symlinks=False, ignore=None, \
               copy_function=copy2, ignore_dangling_symlinks=False, \